-import groovyx.gpars.actor.DynamicDispatchActor /

-Demonstrates concurrent implementation of the Sieve of Eratosthenes using actors

-In principle, the algorithm consists of concurrently run chained filters,

-each of which detects whether the current number can be divided by a single prime numb
+''' import groovyx.gpars.actor.DynamicDispatchActor Demonstrates concurrent implementation of the Sieve of Eratosthenes using actors In principle, the algorithm consists of concurrently run chained filters, each of which detects whether the current number can be divided by a single prime number.

-(generate nums 1, 2, 3, 4, 5, \dots) -> (filter by mod 2) -> (filter by mod 3) -> (filter

-The chain is built (grows) on the fly, whenever a new prime is found.

-/

-int requestedPrimeNumberBoundary = 1000

-final def firstFilter = new FilterActor(2).start()

-/

-Generating candidate numbers and sending them to the actor chain

-/

-(2..requestedPrimeNumberBoundary).each {

-firstFilter it

-firstFilter.sendAndWait 'Poison'

-/

-Filter out numbers that can be divided by a single prime number

-/

-final class FilterActor extends DynamicDispatchActor {

-private final int myPrime

-private def follower

-def FilterActor(final myPrime) { this.myPrime = myPrime; }

-/

-Try to divide the received number with the prime.
-If the number cannot be divided,
+(generate nums 1, 2, 3, 4, 5, ...) -> (filter by mod 2) -> (filter by mod 3) -> (filter by mod 5) -> (filter by mod 7) -> (filter by mod 11) -> (caution!
+Primes falling out here) The chain is built (grows) on the fly, whenever a new prime is found. int requestedPrimeNumberBoundary = 1000 final def firstFilter = new FilterActor(2).start() Generating candidate numbers and sending them to the actor chain (2..requestedPrimeNumberBoundary).each { firstFilter it firstFilter.sendAndWait 'Poison' Filter out numbers that can be divided by a single prime number final class FilterActor extends DynamicDispatchActor { private final int myPrime private def follower def FilterActor(final myPrime) { this.myPrime = myPrime; } Try to divide the received number with the prime.
+If the number cannot be divided, send it along the chain.

-\ast If there's no-one to send it to, I'm the last in the chain, the number is a prime
+If there's no-one to send it to, I'm the last in the chain, the number is a prime and so I will

+create and chain

-\ast a new actor responsible for filtering by this newly found prime number.
+a new actor responsible for filtering by this newly found prime number.

-/

 def onMessage(int value) {

 if (value % myPrime != 0) {

 if (follower) follower value

 else {

 println "Found $value"

 follower = new FilterActor(value).start()

 }

-}

-}

-/

-Stop the actor on poisson reception
+{}^{\star} Stop the actor on poisson reception

-,

 def onMessage(def poisson) {

 if (follower) {

 def sender = sender

-follower.sendAndContinue(poisson, {this.stop(); sender?.send('Done')}) //Pas
+follower.sendAndContinue(poisson, {this.stop(); sender?.send('Done')}) //Pass the poisson

+along and stop after a reply

-} else { //I am the last in the chain
+} else { //I am the last in the chain stop() reply 'Done'

-stop()

-reply 'Done'

-}

-}

 }

 '''